Wacky-Mole/WackysDatabase/README.md

 The next load logon should fix the issues.

-Feel free to removed the cache folder for big changes, but try to leave it for normal usage
+Feel free to removed the cache folder for big changes, but try to leave it for normal usage.
+If you see any hash errors, remove cache.

 </br>